 25 of the Most Colourful Places on Earth

-With winter come shades of gray and early nightfall, eclipsing much of the cheery colours that breathe life into the world’s surroundings.
-To help brighten up your January, we’ve rounded up 25 of the world’s most spectacularly colourful places.
+To help brighten up your day, we've rounded up 25 of the world's most spectacularly colourful places.

 Grand Prismatic Spring - Yellowstone National Park

 While not as renowned as Old Faithful, Yellowstone National Park's Grand Prismatic Spring is a must-see.
 It’s the largest hot spring in the U.S. and the third-largest in the world.
 Moreover, the hot spring's rainbow rings have led it to become Yellowstone's most photographed thermal feature.
 These colourful bands get their hues from different species of heat-loving bacteria that live in the spring.

 Panjin Red Beach is situated in the biggest wetland and reed marsh in the world.
 The eponymous beach gets its hue from a type of seaweed that flourishes in the highly alkaline soil.
 The seaweed starts growing each year in April or May and develops into a deep red colour in autumn.

 Cranberry Bog - Wisconsin